Cook Like Czechs

 Jump to Recipe

-A fancy side dish the whole family will love?
-For me, it's chunky mashed potatoes, made with green onions and bacon, sautéed in butter beforehand!
-An easy recipe that turns an ordinary lunch into a classy affair.
+Looking for a fancy side dish the whole family will love?
+For me, it is chunky mashed potatoes, enriched with spring onions and bacon, both sautéed in butter beforehand.
+An easy recipe that transforms an ordinary dinner into something special!

 Chunky mashed potatoes Czech šťouchané brambory, coarsely crushed.

-This is one of the classic recipes, originating from the Czech Republic.
-Czechs call it by a beautiful name "Šťouchané brambory".
-I warmly recommend this Czech-style comfort food, and if you are a potato lover, give this great recipe a try.
+This is a classic dish from the Czech Republic, known by the beautiful name "šťouchané brambory."
+It is true comfort food, and if you are a potato lover, I warmly encourage you to give it a try.

-MY TIP: Be sure to check these potato dumplings, another treasure of Czech cuisine!
+MY TIP: Be sure to check out these potato dumplings, another treasure of Czech cuisine!

 ➜ Ingredients